- The reason why we wrote a script to compile MacPorts

 sudo port install ffmpeg

-This command will update all installed ports (libraries, software, applications, etc.):
+Update all installed ports (libraries, software, etc.):

 sudo port -puN upgrade outdated